fmartinez-tgu/ThePipeline_v3/ThePipeline3_manual.md

 - `resistance_report.csv` — aggregated report for all samples in folder when `CreateReport()` is called

 Notes
-- `CorrectRes()` performs corrections for triallelic/double/triple codon handling and rewrites a corrected `.res` file.
+- `CorrectRes()`, included in the script by default, performs corrections for triallelic/double/triple codon handling and rewrites a corrected `.res` file.

 TYPING (PipeModules/Typing.py)
 ------------------------------
-Purpose
+**Purpose**
 - Infer MTBC lineage from each `{prefix}.DR.snp.final` by matching phylogenetic marker positions in `data/snp_phylo_fixed.tsv` and produce `lineage_typing.csv` listing Sample, Infection type (clonal/mixed/undetermined) and typing.

 Inputs